Sauteed Vegetable Recipes

 Serve with Parmesan on the side for sprinkling.

-I just love summer vegetables, because they are beautiful in color and delicious to taste, cooked or raw.
+I just love summer vegetables.
+They are beautiful in color and delicious to taste.
+There is so much you can do with summer vegetables, cooked or raw.
 Be creative!
 Enjoy your veggies before summer is over.

 Put all ingredients in a medium saucepan with 2 cups of warm water, bring to a boil, simmer over low heat for 4 minutes.
 Drain off any extra liquid, toss onto colorful platter, and serve while still hot!
 Enjoy!Read More...